 At Triplebyte, we enable companies to source highly-skilled technical talent from a variety of backgrounds, allowing for a streamlined hiring process to ultimately reduce time-to-hire.
 We offer a marketplace of pre-screened engineers that have been evaluated through a background-blind process.
 Based on the results of the pre-screening, we match engineers to companies based on their specific hiring requirements.
 The result is an increase in better-qualified candidates for companies to evaluate, review, and progress through the interview process while saving valuable time on pre-screening.
 Employers can trust that the Triplebyte candidates they review have the technical abilities required for the job, so instead, they can focus on culture add and the soft skills needed to succeed in the position.
 Companies make offers to 40% of the Triplebyte candidates they interview, which is approximately twice the industry standard.

 Hire Tech Talent Faster

-In August 2019, we launched Triplebyte Premium, which provides Passive Candidate Sourcing and Candidate Feedback Insights and Benchmarks.
-The goal of Triplebyte Premium is to enable companies to hire the best technical talent more quickly.
+In August 2019, we launched a new version of Triplebyte, which provides Passive Candidate Sourcing and Candidate Feedback Insights and Benchmarks.
+The goal of the new Triplebyte is to enable companies to hire the best technical talent more quickly.
 With Passive Candidate Sourcing, you have access to candidates actively looking to switch jobs, as well as thousands more who are open to or excited about new opportunities but aren't necessarily actively looking just yet (passive).
-The Candidate Feedback and Insights component of Triplebyte Premium allows for unbiased candidate feedback after a company interview.
+The Candidate Feedback and Insights component of the new Triplebyte allows for unbiased candidate feedback after a company interview.
 This provides valuable and unbiased insights into how employers might be able to improve their recruitment process to secure top talent.

 If you're ready to grow your company and connect with top technical talent, Triplebyte is here to help.
 Request a demo to learn more about how our product can support you throughout the interview process.